turingschool-examples/backend_mod_1_prework/day_2/array_methods.md

 `.last` Opposite effect of `.first`.
 Setting an argument  `a.last(n)` will return the last `n` elements.

 `.shuffle` Returns a new array with the elements shuffled.

+`.push` Adds an element to the end of an array and returns the mutated array.

+`.pop` Removes the last element of an array and returns the removed element.
+Mutates the array.